humaans/react-machine/README.md

 - `react-machine` uses a more functional machine declaration DSL that is closer to that found in Robot, whereas XState declares machines using a deeply nested object notation, this might well be a personal preference, give both a try, and also XState might gain new optional DSL adapters in the future.
 - XState provides visualisation of it's state charts, a feature that could be added to `react-machine` in the future.

-### Motivation
+### Conclusion

-In conclusion, `react-machine` is an experiment in creating a lightweight, simple, flexible solution for component level state management in React.
+In summary, `react-machine` is an experiment in creating a lightweight, simple, flexible solution for component level state management in React.
+The core machine logic is pure and stateless, which allows for delegating the state storage to `useReducer` and effect execution to `useEffect`, done soe with concurrent mode compatibility in mind.

 ## API